HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 Drawbacks:
 - The documentation is a bit lacking.
 It took me more time than expected to figure stuff out.
-- You need to know a lo of tricks to get the quality right for one use case.
+- You need to know a lot of tricks to get the quality right for one use case.
 So to get to, say, MagicScaler level you need an enormous amount of extra code.
 Code equals time.
 - The speed of development is high.
 Which is a good thing, but with a lack of documentation you need to dive into source code to understand it.
 It makes a lot of documentation, examples and questions out-dated, leaving you on the wrong foot most of the time.

 ### Free Image